Please enable JavaScript to view this site.

 Scroll Prev Top Next More

-Anchors is a new feature that has been added to all form controls within the Form Designer, which allow the edges of specified controls to be anchored the to the right or bottom edge of a form.
-So when the form is resized, the Left/Width and/or Top/Height properties automatically adjust.
+Anchors is a feature that is available to all form controls within the Form Designer, which allows the edges of specified controls to be anchored to a form location.
+When anchors are defined and the form is resized, the Top/Left and/or Right/Bottom properties automatically adjust.

-Anchors is enforced only when the parent is resized.
+Anchors are enforced only when the parent is resized.
 Thus, if a control is anchored to the opposite edges of a form at design-time and the form is created in a maximized state, the control is not stretched because the form is not resized after the control is created.
+In summary, this feature specifies how the control is anchored to its parent and provides additional control for resizing and aligning controls.

-To access this new feature in the Form Designer, right click on any control and select "Anchors".
+To access Anchors in the Form Designer, right click on any control and select "Anchors" from the menu.

 Anchor_Dialog